Azure/mlops-v2/documentation/deployguides/deployguide_ado.md

 ### Deploy Azure Machine Learning Model Training Pipeline
 ---

+The solution accelerator includes code and data for a sample end-to-end machine learning pipeline which trains a linear regression model to predict taxi fares in NYC.
+The pipeline is made up of multiple steps for data prep, training, model evaluation, and model registration.
+Sample pipelines and workflows for the Computer Vision and NLP scenarios will have different steps.

-This pipeline example uses an Azure DevOps pipeline to create and run an Azure Machine Learning pipeline that will perform the following steps:
+In this section you will execute an Azure DevOps pipeline that will create and run an Azure Machine Learning pipeline.
+Together, they perform the following steps:

+* Connect to the Azure Machine Learning workspace created by the infrastructure deployment
+* Create a compute cluster for training in the workspace
-* Register the training dataset in the new Azure Machine Learning workspace
+* Register the training dataset in the workspace
 * Prepare data for training
+* Registers a custom python environment with the packages required for this model
 * Train a linear regression model to predict taxi fares
-* Evaluate the model against the test dataset
+* Evaluate the model on the test dataset against the performance of any previously-registered models
-* Register the model as an MLflow model in the workspace for later deployment
+* If the new model performs better, register the model as an MLflow model in the workspace for later deployment

 To deploy the model training pipeline, open the **Pipelines** section again and select **New pipeline** in the upper right of the page